 Since 2004, we have produced a fund-raising calendar each year, using paintings done by pupils from the schools we support in Mfuwe.
 Each year we invite the pupils of the area to think about their daily lives - the challenges and the highlights - and to express this through their artwork.

-After holding a competition at the schools, the winning entries are made into a calendar.
+After holding a competition at the schools, the best pupils are invited to Mfuwe Lodge to work with celebrated Zambian artist, Mulenga Chafilwa, in perfecting their pictures.
+The winning entries are then made into a calendar.
 The calendars are available at the Mfuwe Lodge Curio Shop, with all proceeds from the sale of this calendar going directly to various school projects.
-The pupils and staff thank you for your support!

 Zambia’s Luangwa Valley is the country’s premiere destination for wildlife-based tourism, but like virtually everywhere on the planet, it is threatened by an multitude of problems, including poaching, rapidly growing human economies, lack of adequate information on wildlife species, and a lack of training, education, and employment opportunities for local people who are ultimately responsible for conserving their wildlife resources.
 In a time of pressing environmental and social problems, responsible wildlife-based tourism is of paramount importance for the ecosystems, wildlife, and local communities that depend on them.